Amanda Morris

 Biography

-When I’m not wearing my academic hat, I enjoy spending time with my loved ones, baking and cooking, crafting, discovering local small businesses, and adventuring outdoors.
+When I’m not wearing my academic hat, I enjoy spending time with my loved ones, baking and cooking, crafting, supporting local small businesses, paddling and kayaking on the water, and finding other ways to enjoy the great outdoors.

 Degrees